BenjaminPelletier/choretracker/README.md

 the application, set `CHORETRACKER_SECRET_KEY` to a secure, random value and keep it consistent between restarts.

+Time-based operations use the `CHORETRACKER_TZ` environment variable to set the application's timezone.
+If unspecified, the default timezone is the system's timezone.
+For example, to run the application in Los Angeles time, set `CHORETRACKER_TZ=America/Los_Angeles`.

 If no existing user has the `admin` permission, a new database is automatically populated with an `Admin` user (password `admin`, PIN `0000`) that has the `admin` permission.
 The `admin` permission grants all actions, including those